grzegorzzaba/SoccerTracking_DL/data/SoccerNet/README.md

 https://github.com/taxfromdk/soccernet-test

-The data may be visualised by unpacking zip files and selecting proper folder as an input to the function contained in "visualise" folder.
+The data may be visualised by unpacking zip files and selecting proper folder as an input to the function contained in tools folder, using the ***visualization.py*** script in __tools__ subfolder of this repository.